-- ensure that those with the most knowledge of, and responsibility for the student, work together to establish shared goals for their education
+- Ensure that those with the most knowledge of, and responsibility for the student, work together to establish shared goals for their education

-- plan reasonable adjustments for the student to access the curriculum and participate in their education
+- Plan reasonable adjustments for the student to access the curriculum and participate in their education

-- provide educational planning that is ongoing throughout the student’s school life
+- Provide educational planning that is ongoing throughout the student’s school life

-- monitor the progress of the student.
+- Monitor the progress of the student

-Individual Education Plans (IEP)
+Individual Education Plans (IEPs)

 An IEP is a written statement that describes the adjustments, goals and strategies to meet a student’s individual educational needs so they can reach their full potential.